 Steve retired in January 2016 and was succeeded by Lynn Olson, former President/CEO of Hannibal Regional Hospital in Hannibal, Missouri.
 Lynn has nearly 30 years of combined leadership experience in acute care and elder care settings.
 He holds a BA in business administration from Winona State University and an MS degree in health care administration from the University of St. Francis, Joliet, Illinois.
 He joined Hannibal Regional Hospital, a 99-bed acute care provider in rural Missouri with a 100-member medical staff and 850 employees, in 2011.
 There he oversaw initiatives to revitalize their home-based services, implement computerized medical records, and develop strategic alliances with rehab services and physicians' groups to improve financial performance and quality of care.

-Today, Cedar Community is five campuses and 16 divisions strong, with 1000+ residents, 600+ employees and 500+ volunteers.
-Hundreds more people living in five SE Wisconsin counties also benefit from Cedar Community’s outreach and home and community services.
+Today, Cedar Community is five campuses and 16 divisions strong, with more than 900 residents, nearly 400 employees and 500+ volunteers, in addition to many community members in Washington and Sheboygan Counties and beyond who also benefit from Cedar Community’s services.